Public Limited Companies

 - be a legal person with the appropriate qualifications obtained in the UK or

-- is a member of one or more of these professional organisations:
+- be a member of one or more of these professional organisations:

 - the ICAEW